 /swapfile file 2G 0B -2

-If you are resizing an existing swap file, disable it first:
+If you are resizing an existing swap file, disable it first before proceeding:

 sudo swapoff -a